Klajdis32/Klajdis32/README.md

 - 👀 I’m interested in physics and programming.
 - 🌱 I’m currently learning java and c.
 - 💞️ I'm open to collaborate on programing projects.
-- 📫 You can reach me with email: ktsami@auth.gr
+- 📫 This is my email address in case you want to contact with me: ktsami@auth.gr

 <!---
 Klajdis32/Klajdis32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.